A categorification of the quantum Lefschetz principle: Functoriality in intersection theory by the categorification of virtual pullbacks

 is cartesian.
 As $p^{\prime}$ is proper, we have $0_{a^{\ast}\mathfrak{E}}^{\ast}(a^{\ast}\varphi^{\vee})_{\ast} =p^{\prime}_{\ast}q^{\prime,\ast}$; concomitantly, as $p^{\prime}$ is a retract of $\jmath_{\mathbb{R}^{\varphi}V^{\prime}}$ we have in $G$-theory $(\jmath_{\mathbb{R}^{\varphi}V^{\prime},\ast})^{-1}=p^{\prime}_{\ast}$.
 We conclude that the virtual pullback of~\cite{qu18:_virtual_k} coincides with $(\jmath_{\mathbb{R}^{\varphi}V^{\prime},\ast})^{-1}\circ q^{\prime,\ast}\circ c_{\ast}\circ\specialis$, and thus it only remains to check that the latter part specialises to $(\mathbb{R}^{\varphi}g^{\prime})^{\ast} =p^{\prime,\ast}\circ g^{\prime,\ast}$.
 But the deformation space $\mathfrak{D}_{V^{\prime}}W^{\prime}$ provides exactly an interpolation between $g^{\prime}\colon V^{\prime}\to W^{\prime}$ and $V^{\prime}\hookrightarrow\mathfrak{C}_{g^{\prime}}$, so by transporting this comparison along the $\mathbb{A}^{1}$-invariance of $G$-theory the~\namecref{lem:compar-vpllbck-obstr-thry} is proved. \end{proof}

-Recall that for any quasi-smooth morphism $f\colon X\to Y$ of derived Artin stacks, by~\cite[Proposition 1.2]{schurg15:_deriv} the canonical map $\varphi\colon j_{X}^{\ast}\mathbb{L}_{f}\to\mathbb{L}_{\func{t}_{0}f}$ is a perfect obstruction theory.
+Recall that for any quasi-smooth morphism $f\colon X\to Y$ of derived Artin stacks, by~\cite[Proposition 1.2]{schurg15:_deriv} the canonical map $\varphi\colon j_{X}^{\ast}\mathbb{L}_{f}\to\mathbb{L}_{\truncat{f}}$ is a perfect obstruction theory.

 \begin{pros} Let $f\colon X\to Y$ be a quasi-smooth relatively DM map of derived Artin stacks.
-The virtual pullback $(\func{t}_{0}f)^{!}_{\mathrm{DAG}}$ defined with derived geometry is equal to $(\func{t}_{0}\mathbb{R}^{\varphi}\func{t}_{0}f)^{!}_{\mathrm{DAG}}$, and thus to the virtual pullback $(\func{t}_{0}f)^{!}_{\varphi}$ of~\cite{manolache12:_virtual,qu18:_virtual_k}, induced by the obstruction theory $\varphi\colon j_{X}^{\ast}\mathbb{L}_{f}\to\mathbb{L}_{\func{t}_{0}f}$. \end{pros}
+The virtual pullback $(\truncat{f})^{!}_{\mathrm{DAG}}$ defined with derived geometry is equal to $(\truncat\mathbb{R}^{\varphi}\truncat{f})^{!}_{\mathrm{DAG}}$, and thus to the virtual pullback $(\truncat{f})^{!}_{\varphi}$ of~\cite{manolache12:_virtual,qu18:_virtual_k}, induced by the obstruction theory $\varphi\colon j_{X}^{\ast}\mathbb{L}_{f}\to\mathbb{L}_{\truncat{f}}$. \end{pros}

-\begin{proof} The proof is similar to the one given in~\cite[Proposition 4.3.2]{mann18:_brane_gromov_witten_k} for the comparison of the virtual classes defined from perfect obstruction theories and derived geometry, which mainly followed~\cite{lowrey12:_groth_rieman_roch}: one constructs a deformation to the normal bundle of the closed immersion $\jmath_{X}\colon\func{t}_{0}X\hookrightarrow X$, and finally uses that $G$-theory is $\mathbb{A}^{1}$-invariant. \end{proof}
+\begin{proof} The proof is similar to the one sketched in~\cite[Proposition 4.3.2]{mann18:_brane_gromov_witten_k} for the comparison of the virtual classes defined from perfect obstruction theories and derived geometry, which mainly followed~\cite{lowrey12:_groth_rieman_roch}: one constructs a deformation to the normal bundle of the closed immersion $\jmath_{X}\colon\truncat{X}\hookrightarrow X$, and finally uses that $G$-theory is $\mathbb{A}^{1}$-invariant.
+Note that the main ingredient which was missing to make the proof of~\cite{mann18:_brane_gromov_witten_k} precise, deformation to the normal cone for derived stacks, has now been constructed by~\cite{hekking21:_graded}. \end{proof}

-We shall henceforth simply write $(\func{t}_{0}f)^{!}$ for the virtual pullback along $f$.
+We shall henceforth simply write $(\truncat{f})^{!}$ for the virtual pullback along $f$.

-\begin{exmp}[Virtual classes] Suppose $Y=\spec(k)$ so $f\colon X\to\spec(k)$ is the structure morphism.
-The virtual structure sheaf of $\func{t}_{0}X$ is $\virshf{\func{t}_{0}X}=f^{!,\id_{X}}([\shname{O}_{\spec(k)}]) =(\jmath_{X,\ast})^{-1}([\shname{O}_{X}])$. \end{exmp}
+\begin{exmp}[Virtual classes] Suppose $Y=\spec(\Bbbk)$ so $f\colon X\to\spec(\Bbbk)$ is the structure morphism.
+The virtual structure sheaf of $\truncat{X}$ is $\virshf{\truncat{X}}=f^{!,\id_{X}}([\shname{O}_{\spec(\Bbbk)}]) =(\jmath_{X,\ast})^{-1}([\shname{O}_{X}])$. \end{exmp}

 \begin{exmp} Suppose that the classical map $g$ is already a quasi-smooth immersion, so that $\id_{\mathbb{L}_{g}}$ is a perfect obstruction theory.
 Then the virtual pullback is given by the Gysin pullback $g^{!}$, studied in details for example in~\cite{joshua10:_rieman}. \end{exmp}